RetroReversing/retroReversing/pages/wii/AtiLowLevelSDK.md

 * **helper** - Compiler related constants
 * **private** - Internal debug functions for ATI

+We have provided descriptions for the files at the root level of this folder in the table below:
   </div>
 </section>

 File Name | Extension | Description
 ---|---|---
-acr | .h | Include file for declaring aes | .h | Include file for declaring aesreg | .h | Include file for declaring a few AES pre-processor constants such as **AES_BASE_REG** it was written by **BroadOn** ahb | .h | Include file for declaring a few functions for accessing the AHB (Advanced High-performance Bus) bus ahbdbg | .h | Include file for declaring a debug AHB function called **ahbdbgInit**
+acr | .h | Include file for declaring ?
+aes | .h | Include file for declaring ?
+aesreg | .h | Include file for declaring a few AES pre-processor constants such as **AES_BASE_REG** it was written by **BroadOn** ahb | .h | Include file for declaring a few functions for accessing the AHB (Advanced High-performance Bus) bus ahbdbg | .h | Include file for declaring a debug AHB function called **ahbdbgInit**